aleon1220/kiwiki/readme.md

 Editors VIM(or Nano or VI etc.) opens with your command you had typed so far already in the buffer
 ```

-## The Computer as a modern day to day tool

-A Computer as a tool has a CPU processor, memory RAM, storage in form of a drive, connectivity via network card or wifi, graphics visualization via a monitor.
-The operating system has tools to manage and interact with all the described above.

-The categories are:
-- **General Info**
-1. Processing
-2. Memory
-3. Storage
-4. Networking
-5. Graphics

 ## General Info
 Get quick diagnostic about a server